r0bbar/siglab/siglab_py/README.md

 + When you Exit from a position: You'd unwind the BTC you have, back into USD.
 Traders generally think of amount in base currency.
 BTC for example.

-DivisiblePosition.amount is always in base currency.
-Not USD, not number of contracts.
+**DivisiblePosition.amount** is always in base currency.
+Not USD.
+Not number of contracts.

 That's a strategy concern, and gateway.py don't handle that for you.